IBM/maximo-labs/MkDocs/apm_9.0/docs/build_demo.md

 4. On the `Plan templates` tab, click the `+` symbol to create a new plan template.
 ![setup_assets](../../../maximo-labs/apm_8.9/img/HPU_8.9/HPU 57.png)

-### Create a Template
+### Create an Asset Replacement Template

 Complete the form for the replacement plan template.

-1. Select `SUBSTATION_TRANSFORMER` from the selection list.  **Note if there is already a replacement plan template for an asset class, a new one cannot be created**
+1. Select `SUBSTATION_TRANSFORMER` from the selection list or other asset class.  **Note if there is already a replacement plan template for an asset class, a new one cannot be created**
 2. In the open field, type `Sample replacement plan template for Substation Transformer`
 3. Select `Replacement` for `Plan type`.
 4. Enter `8` for `Expected downtime in hours`.